Warning, borrowing money also costs money.

-mortgage loan, real estate prices, mortgage
+mortgage credit, real estate prices, mortgage loan

 All the technical explanations summarized in a few key ideas in our article.